GuusLake/User_Models/README.md

 In our experiments, participants have to perform the 0-back task on the straight highway.
 They will drive for four sessions of 5 minutes:

 * A practice session
+* A session with no distractions
 * A session with light distractions
 * A session with heavy distractions

-* A session with mixed distractions
+The sessions (except of course the practice session) will be randomised in order to account for bias.
 We will record how often the system had to take over to determine how distracted our drivers were during the sessions.
 Furthermore, we will measure speed-keeping performance and investigate whether it is impacted by distraction.
 Finally, we will examine user experience by means of a very simple questionnaire.

 ## Related works
 Distractions have always been a key contributor in traffic accidents.
 A study in the area of Washington D. C. suggests that 78% of all traffic accidents and near-accidents was directly preceded by some moment of inattention (Klauer et al., 2005).
 There are three major types of driver distraction defined: Visual distraction, manual distraction and cognitive distraction (Liang & Lee, 2008).
 Visual distraction includes any movement of the eyes from the road.
 Manual distractions are physical, e.g. letting one hand of the steering wheel to change the radio volume.
 Both visual and manual distraction are therefore prominent in the external behavior of the driver.
 Cognitive distraction, contrarily, is any distraction that happens within the mind of the driver.
 Cognitive distractions are therefore not visible from the outside, but nonetheless just as dangerous as visual and manual distraction.
 Our implementation of the adaptive driving algorithm wil focus entirely on visual distractions.